DogFingerStudios/Yanorra/Wiki/Velu.md

 - [Technology](#technology)
 - [Notable Events](#notable-events)

 **Velu** is a prominent agricultural nation located in East Yanorra, known for its fertile lands and strict immigration policies.
-Positioned as a critical trade partner for Duvessa, Velu plays a significant role in the post-Drift economy, supplying agricultural goods across the Valka Ocean.
+Positioned as a critical trade partner for Duvessa, Velu plays a significant role in the post-Drift economy, supplying agricultural goods across the Veloku Ocean.

 <a href="../Maps/Velu.png" target="_blank"><img src="../Maps/Velu.png" width="50%" height="50%"></a>